pyconid/pyconid2019/content/pages/participant-mail-list.md

 ### Attending PyCon ID

-PyCon Indonesia is pleased to announce that PyCon for attendances will be open.
-If you'd like to know our news earlier than anyone else, please join our Mail List!
-Psst, there are some advantages if you join Mail List and we will inform that to you if you already joined.
+PyCon Indonesia 2019 will be held in Surabaya on November 23rd.
+We are pleased to announce that registration for attendances will be open soon on October 1st, 2019.
+If you'd like to hear our ticket news earlier than anyone else, please join our Mail List!
+Psst, we will inform you with other informations such as ticket pre-sale* and etc on Mail List.
 So what are you waiting for?
 Join us now and learn any Python knowledge at this event!

 #### Join PyCon Indonesia 2019!